Fee Payment

 • Kidneys: Filter blood to remove waste products and excess fluids, forming urine.

-• Ureters: The passageways that retain pee from the urinary tract to the bladder.
+• Ureters: Tubes that transport urine from the kidneys to the bladder.

 Common Urological Conditions